TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

     * Site Address: base URL to find the files to be merged
     * File Path: the relative path of the attachment to be created.
 Using the conventions, the folder path for an individual Word Document is:
     `.../<contractNumber>/<subcontractorName>/<timestamp>/Individual PDF Documents`
-    In the image, the above expression has already been formatted into a variable called `Individual PDFs File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic values".
+    In the image, the above expression has already been formatted into a variable called `Individual PDFs File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic Value".
 This should then also be appended with `/`, the "Current item" output from the "Apply to each action" that you created before which is the file name prefix, and finally `pdf`.

     ![Get file content using path]({{ site.baseurl }}/assets/images/powerAutomate/mergePDFsStep3.png)